 There's been a lot of female character talk lately, even with my own recommendations

 and become a woman.
 Well... that's not exactly true.
-Thor — the one we know — will be deemed unworthy of his powers and a woman shall take his hammer and become, for all intents and purposes, Thor.
+Thor -- the one we know -- will be deemed unworthy of his powers and a woman shall take his hammer and become, for all intents and purposes, Thor.

 I'll expand on it below, but to curb the amount of people who'll skim and jump to the comments let me say: I'm not against the fact a woman will take on the mantle of Thor.
 I'm against this change's execution.

 that Sam Wilson, a.k.a Falcon, will be taking over the mantle of Captain America.
 Putting aside the fact that this is just another change to boost some sales, I'm pretty okay with it.
 But why am I cool with this and not a lady taking over for Thor?
 IS IT BECAUSE SHE'S A WOMAN?!
 Not at all.
 Let me explain.

 Sam Wilson has been around as the Falcon for like, what, 40 years now?
 He's an established character in his own right.
 Not only that, but he's one of Cap's closest friends.
 It's logical

 new character.
-Surely they'll take some time to set her up — although I suppose she could just come out of nowhere I guess — but the change is happening in October.
+Surely they'll take some time to set her up -- although I suppose she could just come out of nowhere I guess -- but the change is happening in October.
 That's not a lot of time to establish a good character we care about, especially taking into account that the comic comes out at most

 That's my biggest problem.
 It seems like such a forced, artificial change.
 If Sif was taking over, or Valkyrie, I don't think I'd really mind it.
 Stuff like that happens all the time, and it makes sense.
 This seems too much like a quick decision that's forced on the story instead of a logical conclusion arising from the story itself.